Fortuna during the Renaissance

 I would like to ask you whether you have included in your treatment of Kairòs, the god of fortune in Greece, as he appears in a relief in the Cathedral of Torcello.
 In the relief he holds, if I am not mistaken, a razor in one hand, and he is standing on a wheel and in any case has a shaved neck.
 All he has is Fortuna’s forelock that falls undulating on his forehead.
 The act of grasping Fortuna’s forelock is the very act that is most vehemently opposed to a passive attitude towards fate.
 During the Renaissance and to the time of Machiavelli, this Occasio was the most vigorous rival of Fortuna with wheel or sail. [see the original text of the letter published in "Engramma"]

-The relief on the pulpit in Torcello Cathedral, dating from the 11th Century, to which Warburg refers in his letter, is in fact in a prominent position in the plate, at top right, as a primary iconographic reference from late antiquity for this type of Fortuna (22).
+The relief on the pulpit in Torcello Cathedral, dating from the eleventh century, to which Warburg refers in his letter, is in fact in a prominent position in the plate, at top right, as a primary iconographic reference from Late Antiquity for this type of Fortuna (22).
 However the principle source for the reinvention of Occasio/Kairòs in the Humanist age is perhaps literary – an epigram of Ausonius that portrays the ekphrasis of a work that depicted Occasio and Poenitentia, attributed to Phidias:

 Whose work art thou?
 Phidias’s: his who made Pallas’s statue, who made Jove’s.
 His third masterpiece am I. I am a goddess seldom found, and known to few, Opportunity my name.

 Why stand’st thou on a wheel?
 I cannot stand still.